code-review-checklists/java-concurrency/README.md

 all mutable state in an immutable POJO and update it via compare-and-swap operations**?
 This pattern is also mentioned in [RC.5](#moving-state-race).
 Instead of a POJO, a single `long` value could be used if all parts of the state are integers that can together fit 64 bits.
 See also [JCIP 15.3.1].

+<a name="non-blocking-warning"></a>
+[#](#non-blocking-warning) NB.3.
+Are there **visible WARNING comments identifying the boundaries of non-blocking code**?
+The comments should mark the start and the end of non-blocking code, partially blocking code, benignly racy code (see [Dc.8](#document-benign-race)), or code that may be executed in multiple parallel threads without synchronization.
+The opening comments should:

+ 1. Justify the need for such error-prone code (which is a special case of [Dc.1](#justify-document)).
+ 2. **Warn developers that changes in the following code should be made (and reviewed) extremely carefully.**

 ### Threads and Executors